webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 #### Pseudorandom Function
 A Pseudorandom Function (PRF) is a pre-defined function to generate a value that appears random.
 It may take multiple inputs and generate a single output.

-#### Key Deriviation Function
+#### Key Derivation Function
-Key Deriviation is a type of Pseudorandom Function.
-Key Deriviation is a function that is used to make a key stronger.
+Key Derivation is a type of Pseudorandom Function.
+Key Derivation is a function that is used to make a key stronger.
 One common pattern is key stretching.

 Lets say you are given a key that is 8 bytes.
 You could use a KDF to make it stronger.